Check out these articles

 Photo:Mimurotoji Temple, Kyoto

-Mimurotoji Temple, an important temple in Western Japan, dates back to the Nara period (710-794 AD).
-According to temple legends, it was founded by a high-ranking Buddhist monk at the request of Emperor Konin in 770 A.D., approximately 1,200 years ago.
-Mimurotoji Temple was written "御室戸寺" (Mimurotoji) in Chinese characters when it was built, but after it was used as a detached palace for Emperor Konin, Emperor Kazan, and Emperor Shirakawa, it was renamed as "三室戸寺" (Mimurotoji) by replacing the first character "御" (an honorific character) with "三" (three), to signify the three emperors.
-After many ups and downs, the current main hall was rebuilt in 1814 in the late Edo Period, thanks to efforts by the monk Honyo.
+Mimurotoji Temple, an important temple in Western Japan, dates back to the Nara period (710–794 AD).
+According to temple legends, it was founded by a high-ranking Buddhist monk at the request of Emperor Konin in 770 AD, approximately 1,200 years ago.
+Mimurotoji Temple was originally written "御室戸寺" in Chinese characters, but after it served as a detached palace for Emperor Konin, Emperor Kazan, and Emperor Shirakawa, the first character "御" was replaced with "三" (three), to honor the three emperors, giving us the name "三室戸寺" (Mimurotoji).
+After many ups and downs throughout history, the current main hall was rebuilt in 1814 during the late Edo period by the monk Honyo.

-The temple is considered to be the model for the mountain temple depicted in Uji Jujo (The Ten Chapters of Uji), one of the final sections in The Tale of Genji.
-The name "Ukifune," which is a name of a part of the chapters, is engraved on a bell in the temple cast around 350 years ago, and the name "Ukifune" is also engraved on the ancient monument next to the bell.
-These facts suggest that the temple has been associated with the Tale of Genji since at least the early Edo period (circa 1603 to 1700 A.D.).
+The temple is also considered to be the model for the mountain temple depicted in Uji Jujo (The Ten Chapters of Uji), one of the final sections of The Tale of Genji.
+The name "Ukifune" is engraved on a bell cast approximately 350 years ago, and also on an ancient stone monument nearby.
+These inscriptions suggest that Mimurotoji Temple has been cherished as a site connected to The Tale of Genji since at least the early Edo period (circa 1603 to 1700 AD).

 Photo:Hydrangeas at Mimurotoji Temple, Kyoto

-Visitors to the temple can enjoy the sight of 20,000 hydrangeas of 50 different varieties.
+Visitors to the temple can enjoy the sight of 20,000 hydrangeas of 50 different varieties, including Western hydrangeas, lacecap hydrangeas, oakleaf hydrangeas, and the rare Shichidanka (七段花), known as the "phantom hydrangea."
 The best time to visit is from early June to early July.
-The official Mimurotoji Temple Instagram reports the flowering status from time to time.
-In 2022, they were at around 30% bloom in early June, reaching peak bloom around June 20.
+The official Mimurotoji Temple Instagram and X (formerly Twitter) regularly post updates on the blooming status, so be sure to check them before heading out.

-We recommend that visitors to Mimuroto to see the 2024 hydrangeas check Instagram in advance.
+We highly recommend that visitors planning to see the 2026 hydrangeas check the temple's official social media for the latest bloom information in advance.

 [Video] 0:29 - A Heart-Shaped Hydrangea

 Heart-shaped amulets and Ema (絵馬, votive plaques) are also available.
-In addition, there are 4 types of regular shuin (御朱印), and seasonal shuin stamps, so those who them should check these out as well.
+In addition, there are 4 types of regular goshuin (御朱印, temple stamps) and seasonal limited editions, so stamp collectors should be sure to check them out.

 Hours: 19:00 – 21:00 (registration closes at 20:30)

-Day and night are switched.
-Admission is 1,000 yen for adults and 500 yen for children for both the daytime and nighttime sessions, respectively.
+Daytime and evening sessions operate on a separate-entry basis.
+Admission is 1,000 yen for adults and 500 yen for children for both sessions.

 Photo:Ugashin, the guardian snake of Mimurotoji Temple, Kyoto

-Unlike other temples with komainu (guardian lion-dogs), Mimurotoji Temple has stone statues of guardian rabbits and guardian oxen near the main hall, as well as guardian snakes near the stone steps.
+Unlike most temples that feature komainu (guardian lion-dogs), Mimurotoji Temple has stone statues of a guardian rabbit (Fukutoku-usagi) and a guardian ox (Hosho-ushi) near the main hall, as well as a guardian snake (Ugashin) beside the stone steps.

-Ugashin is a statue with a human head and snake body.
-It impresses visitors with its shape which is said to being good fortune when stroked.
-The guardian rabbit statue is 1.5 meters tall (~5 ft.) and holds a large ball.
-It's said that your wish will come true when the egg-shaped stone in the ball stands up.
-Petting the guardian oxen is said to bring good luck as well.
+Ugashin is a striking statue with a human head and snake body.
+Rubbing it is said to bring good fortune and financial luck.
+The guardian rabbit statue stands 1.5 meters tall (~5 ft.) and holds a large ball.
+Legend has it that if the egg-shaped stone inside the ball stands upright, your wish will come true.
+Stroking the guardian ox is said to bring victory and good luck as well.

 Photo:Azaleas at Mimurotoji Temple, Kyoto

-The temple sits on a 4-acre plot of land and also has an azalea garden and a weeping plum garden.
+The temple sits on a 5,000-tsubo (approximately 4-acre) plot of land, and in addition to the hydrangea garden, the grounds also feature an azalea garden and a weeping plum garden.

-In front of the main hall is a lotus garden with 250 pots of lotus flowers.
-This year, the garden is scheduled to open from late June to early August 2024.
-The scene is reminiscent of a paradise.
+In front of the main hall is a lotus garden with 250 pots of lotus flowers in bloom.
+The garden is typically open from late June to early August, offering a scene that feels like a glimpse of paradise.

-In July, when the lotus flowers are at their best, the park also hosts a "lotus wine drinking party," in which visitors pour sake into lotus leaves and drink from the stems.
-It is believed to be good for health and longevity, so why not give it a try?
+In July, when the lotus flowers are at their peak, the temple also hosts a "Lotus Wine Drinking Party" (Hasu-zake wo Tanoshimu Kai), where visitors pour sake into lotus leaves and drink it through the stem.
+Believed to be beneficial for health and longevity, it's a truly unique experience worth trying.

 Admission to the azalea garden, weeping plum garden, and lotus garden is 1,000 yen for adults and 500 yen for children.

-There are steep slopes and steep stairs, so please allow plenty of time for your visit.
+Please note that the grounds include steep slopes and stairs, so allow plenty of time for your visit.

 Things to do Near Mimurotoji Temple